-No two Australian households are the same - and neither is what people want and expect from the energy system.
+No two Australian households are the same - and different people want and expect different things from their energy system.
 Until now consumer choices have been limited by technology, but digitalisation has advanced to the point where it is time to consider a completely new approach.
-The post 2025 project is working to capture and extend the benefits of digitisation for everyone into the future.
+The Post 2025 project is working to capture and extend the benefits of digitisation for everyone into the future.

-Failure to act now would mean not being able to maximise the investment made to date and could lead to more investment in networks that may not be needed. either fewer people are able to export solar to the grid or everyone will have to pay more to build new substations and poles and wires that are rarely needed.
+We need to act now to maximise the consumer investment made to date and avoid more investment in networks that may not be needed.
+Failure to do so would mean that either fewer people are able to export solar to the grid or everyone will have to pay more to build new substations and poles and wires will rarely be needed in the future.

 Appliances in our homes and businesses are increasingly automated.
 They are becoming smarter and playing an increasingly important part in managing demand to reduce system costs and save people money.